 - You are NOT allowed to bring in cameras into the venue.
 You can, however, bring your mobile phone.
 There is a security check where you can leave your camera which is what I did.

 - Be warned though that action can spill out from the wrestling ring into nearby seats.
+We purposely avoided the first row or two for this reason.

 - Do not expect a quiet scene.
 There are horns blaring and people yelling throughout the event.